liying-kwa/SUTD-50.041-Distributed-Systems-and-Computing-Assignments/Assignment 3/PSET3_1003833/README.md

 Note that the implementation for fault tolerance is as such:
 - If the CM fails in between operations then there is no fault tolerance issue and the newly elected replica has the correct metadata
 - If the CM fails before it sends READFORWARD/WRITEFORWARD/READNOOWNER/WRITENOOWNER, then the processor who requested the operation should timeout and redo the read/write operation.
-No changes have been made to the metadata yet so no problem (TODO)
+No changes have been made to the metadata yet so no problem
 - If the CM fails after it sends READFORWARD/WRITEFORWARD/READNOOWNER/WRITENOOWNER, then the recipient processor will receive the message and continue with the operation.
 The metadata should be updated on ALL replica so there should not be a fault tolerance issue when the CM position is passed over to the newly elected replica.
 The newly elected replica will also receive a READCONFIRM/WRITECONFIRM msg but this does not affect anything